Essential Industry Training by Evita at Carl Stahl

 Aim

-• A thorough grounding of wire rope construction, effects on rope performance and applications, and factors causing rope deterioration.
+• A thorough grounding of wire rope construction

-• A thorough knowledge of safe use and handling of wire rope in accordance with their operations and the requirements of the Health and Safety at Work Act.
+• A thorough knowledge of the safe use and handling of wire rope in accordance withthe Health and Safety at Work Act

 Objectives